IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - *Device Authorization* [RFC8628]: This grant type is optimized for devices that cannot use a browser to perform a user-agent-based authorization or don’t provide interfaces for the user to input text required for authorization and authentication (e.g., medical devices, mobile health sensors).

-- *SAML Client or User Assertions* [RFC7522]: To use a SAML Assertion as a credential for client or user authentication, the Authorization Client SHALL perform the access token request in conformance with the *SAML 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants*.
-This type of grant MAY be used to exchange a XUA Compliant SAML 2.0 assertion to a token format preferred by the Authorization Server.
+- *SAML Client or User Assertions* [RFC7522]: To use a SAML Assertion as a credential for client or user authentication, the Authorization Client shall perform the access token request in conformance with the *SAML 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants*.
+This type of grant may be used to exchange a XUA Compliant SAML 2.0 assertion to a token format preferred by the Authorization Server.

-- *JSON Web Token (JWT) grants* [RFC7523]: To use a JWT Token as credential for client or user authentication, the Authorization Client SHALL perform the access token request in conformance with the *JSON Web Token (JWT) Profile for OAuth 2.0 Client Authentication and Authorization Grants*.
+- *JSON Web Token (JWT) grants* [RFC7523]: To use a JWT Token as credential for client or user authentication, the Authorization Client shall perform the access token request in conformance with the *JSON Web Token (JWT) Profile for OAuth 2.0 Client Authentication and Authorization Grants*.
 This type of grant provides better security properties than the client credential flow as it allows for asymmetric keys to be used for client and user authentication.

 The SAML and JWT grants from RFC7522 and RFC7523 may be used in federation scenarios where an Authorization Server will accept tokens from another Authorization Server as credentials for issuing access tokens.